In-app message integration

 appboyBridge interface to call methods on the Braze Web SDK from within your HTML, see our best practices for more details.

-To enable HTML in-app messages, your SDK integration must supply the
+To enable HTML in-app messages through the Web SDK, you must supply the

 The following example shows a paginated HTML in-app message: